-HOW I GOT A NEGATIVE CREDIBLE FEAR DETERMINATION REVERSED AND MY CLIENT RELEASED ON PAROLE.
+HOW WE GOT A NEGATIVE CREDIBLE FEAR DETERMINATION REVERSED AND OUR CLIENT RELEASED ON PAROLE.

 Before you can see an Immigration Judge for your Immigration Judge Review Hearing, the client needs to be transferred to another detention center because the Tallahatchie Detention Center is only a temporary housing facility.
-A few weeks later, my client was transferred to the Stewart Detention Center.
+A few weeks later, our client was transferred to the Stewart Detention Center.
 About two weeks passed, and the matter was not set for hearing, which was odd.
-I called the court and ask that this matter be set for hearing.
+We called the court and ask that this matter be set for hearing.
 Many Courts in the United States including the Stewart Immigration Court, have rarely seen CFI Review Hearings, but by law, the hearing should be set for an Immigration Judge (IJ) hearing within 10 days after it’s filed with the Immigration Court.
 After numerous conversations with the Court, the Court clerk calls our office to inform us that the hearing has been set for 8:00 a.m. the following day.
-But wait, I told the clerk, this gives me less than sixteen (16) hour notice, and I live six (6) hours away, so I have no time to arrange for me to be present for the hearing!”
+But wait, we told the clerk, this gives us less than sixteen (16) hour notice, and we are six (6) hours away, so we have no time to arrange for us to be present for the hearing!”
 The clerk uttered back, I apologize, but the hearing has to proceed, see you in the morning.”

-I go to my paralegal’s office and I tell her, I know it’s almost dark outside and its pouring rain, but can you come with me to Lumpkin, Georgia because I have to be in Court tomorrow morning.
+We go to the paralegal’s office and tell her, we know it’s almost dark outside and its pouring rain, but can you come with me to Lumpkin, Georgia because we have to be in Court tomorrow morning.
 A few hours later, we were both on the road, and it was pouring rain all five (5) hours, so we stopped in Columbia, Georgia and we stayed up all night at the hotel preparing a Supplemental Motion for the Judge to consider during the hearing.
 By law, the judge may “receive into evidence any oral or written statement which is material and relevant to any issue in the review.
 8 C.F.R.
 1003.42” In this case, we had a lot of evidence to show that my client’s claim was serious and if returned to Cuba he would be killed.

-The following day and after a long night, my paralegal and I woke up early and completed our drive.
+The following day and after a long night, we woke up early and completed our drive.
 Once we arrived at the Stewart Detention Center, we were informed that they were going to cancel the hearing because our client was in quarantine due to the chicken pox outbreak within the Stewart Detention Center.
 After speaking with numerous individuals within the Immigration Court, we were finally able to proceed with the hearing.
 The judge reviewed the CFI and the supplemental evidence and determined that USCIS made the right determination in giving him a “Negative Credible Fear Determination”.
-I knew the judge’s decision was in error and I was not about to give up.
+We knew the judge’s decision was in error and was not about to give up.

-As we were driving back home, I prepared a very long letter to USCIS requesting from them to reconsider their “Negative Credible Fear Determination.”
-In addition to my letter, I also supplemented a large sum of evidence.
-USCIS accepted my request and they forwarded my request to another USCIS office to determine whether they in fact made the wrong decision.
-This was my last resort, if my request gets denied, that would be the end to the case.
+As we were driving back home, we prepared a very long letter to USCIS requesting from them to reconsider their “Negative Credible Fear Determination.”
+In addition to the letter, we also supplemented a large sum of evidence.
+USCIS accepted our request and they forwarded the request to another USCIS office to determine whether they in fact made the wrong decision.
+This was the last resort, if our request gets denied, that would be the end to the case.

-Two weeks later as I walking out of Court and to my car, I noticed I had over ten (10) missed calls from my paralegal, and I freaked out.
-I proceeded to call her and the first thing that I hear was “guess what Assma, we just received a letter from USCIS and a Notice to Appear (NTA) indicating they reversed the Negative Credible Fear Determination and issued the client an NTA.”
-I was jumping, like a little girl from happiness, out in a public parking lot.
-I proceeded to call my client’s fiancé and tell her the news and she was extremely happy.
+Two weeks later as we were walking out of Court, we noticed we had over ten (10) missed calls from the paralegal, and we freaked out.
+We proceeded to call her and the first thing that we hear was “guess what, we just received a letter from USCIS and a Notice to Appear (NTA) indicating they reversed the Negative Credible Fear Determination and issued the client an NTA.” we were jumping, from happiness, out in a public parking lot.
+We proceeded to call our client’s fiancé and tell her the news and she was extremely happy.

-Since my client was issued an NTA, this gives us grounds to file for a bond.
-After filing for a bond twice, I knew the judge would not grant bond, for valid reasons, I decided to take a different approach.
-I sought parole for my client from his Deportation Officer and the request was approved a week later.
-After the parole request was approved, my client was on his way to see his fiancé.
-My client and his fiancé are two very nice people, and I am glad to finally say, that I was able to reunite them after overcoming many obstacles (some of which I did not mention in this blog).
-Cases such as these are the reason for why I love being a lawyer.
-Having the ability to reunite my clients with their loved ones is one of the most beautiful things that practicing law allows me to do and for that reason, I am blessed to be a lawyer.
+Since our client was issued an NTA, this gives us grounds to file for a bond.
+After filing for a bond twice, we knew the judge would not grant bond, for valid reasons, we decided to take a different approach.
+We sought parole for our client from his Deportation Officer and the request was approved a week later.
+After the parole request was approved, our client was on his way to see his fiancé.
+Our client and his fiancé are two very nice people, and we are glad to finally say, that we were able to reunite them after overcoming many obstacles (some of which we did not mention in this blog).
+Cases such as these are the reason for why we do what we do.
+Having the ability to reunite our clients with their loved ones is one of the most beautiful things that practicing law allows us to do and for that reason, we are blessed to represent clients.